“These look like….rings?”

 Artist Angel Hernandez does a nice job with the art chores and he has a real affinity for the new Star Trek universe’s crew and design style.
 Not too much can be said for the Green Lantern side of things as this issue definitely leads more to the Trek side of the equation, but what we do see here looks fine.

-The initial outing in IDW's Star Trek / Green Lantern limited series is definitely geared towards establishing the groundwork for the main plot and while it could be faulted for not doing enough this first issue does a good job of whetting the reader's appetite for the bigger meal to come.
+The initial outing in IDW’s Star Trek / Green Lantern limited series is definitely geared towards establishing the groundwork for the main plot and while it could be faulted for not doing enough this first issue does a good job of whetting the reader’s appetite for the bigger meal to come.
 With the foundation set and some elements from each franchise starting to mingle together writer Mike Johnson gives us a team up that surprisingly is only just now being published.
-Four Vulcan lanterns out of five.
+Eight Vulcan lanterns out of ten.